olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-4.md

 #### You're starting to doubt my credibility, quite correctly too :)

-You might not even be reading this, you've disengaged and check back on my updates less frequently, you don't think I'm going to deliver?
+You might not even be reading this, you've disengaged and check back on my updates less frequently, since you don't think I'm going to deliver?

-If you're right, in years to come you can be the the chap (or gal), that tells colleagues at the coffee vending machine, how you saw it coming and got out early ;)
+If you're right, in years to come you can be the chap (or gal), that tells colleagues at the coffee vending machine, how you saw it coming and got out early ;)

 For those of you still reading, maybe I can't deliver, or worse, maybe I never even planned to?